Skip to Content

 16. Visit the Eiffel Tower

-Head over to the Paris hotel and admire the replica of the iconic landmark.
+Head over to the Paris hotel and admire the replica of the iconic landmark; a must on your Las Vegas bucket list.
 The whole hotel should be explored during your visit, with fantastic theming, elegant casino, Parisian replicas and plenty of amazing restaurants and bars to enjoy.

 Exploring and admiring the Eiffel Tower is free but heading up the tower itself will cost you, with ticket prices starting at $24.50.